abilandz/Advanced/regex.md

 The metacharacter ```+``` has a special meaning only in ERE, while in BRE and globbing it is only a literal character.
 In ERE, its meaning can be summarized as follows: the preceding character or regex can appear one or more times but must be present at least once.
 Therefore, ```+``` makes the occurrence of preceeding character or regex mandatory, but it doesn't restrict how many times it appears.
 By itself, the plus ```+``` matches nothing, it only has an effect on what appears before it.

 Similarly like for the ```?``` metacharacter described previously, one can easily deduce the simple technique how to interpret this metacharacter in ERE in practice: since ```+``` matches at least one occurrence, one expands regex containing ```+``` into one or more occurrences of preceeding character or regex it has to match.
-For instance, regex ```ab+c``` expands into strings "abc", "abbc", "abbbc", ...,  and this set of string is the set this regex has to match.
+For instance, regex ```ab+c``` expands into strings "abc", "abbc", "abbbc", ...,  and this set of strings is the set this regex has to match.
 This is illustrated with a few examples:

 ```bash
 $ egrep "ab+c" <<< "ac" # doesn't match, because "abc", "abbc", ..., doesn't match "ac"